What Your Orthopedic Surgeon May Not Tell You Before Putting Metal in Your Body

 Can I get a cast wet?
 Is bathing still a reason to choose a boot over a cast?

 Modern waterproof cast liners and waterproof cast padding have changed the old argument against casts.
 Many properly selected patients can shower with a waterproof cast system, allow it to get wet, and have it drain and dry more effectively than traditional cotton padding systems.
+If a boot is being recommended mainly for bathing convenience, ask whether a waterproof cast system is appropriate for your injury.

 What are the real risks of plates, screws, pins, rods, and surgical hardware?

-Orthopedic hardware can be necessary, but it is not risk-free.
 Risks can include surgical-site infection, anesthesia complications, nerve injury, blood clots, wound problems, hardware irritation, tendon or soft-tissue irritation, chronic pain near the implant, stiffness from scar tissue, metal sensitivity, and the possibility of a second surgery to remove the hardware.
+Before agreeing to implant surgery, ask: What metal is going into my body?
+How often does this hardware cause pain?
+How often do your patients need hardware removal?
+What happens if I choose casting first?

 Should I get a second opinion before agreeing to fracture surgery?

+Yes, especially if you feel rushed, do not understand why surgery is necessary, or were not offered casting as a serious option.
 A doctor who is confident in the recommendation should have no objection to a second opinion.
 If they discourage it, that is a reason to get one.

-What does “less remodeling capacity” actually mean — and is it a valid reason for surgery?
+What does less remodeling capacity actually mean and is it a valid reason for surgery?

-It does not mean adults cannot heal bone naturally.
+Less remodeling capacity means adults have less ability than young children to self-correct a poorly aligned healed bone over time.
+It does not mean adults cannot heal naturally.
 It does not mean a properly applied cast will fail.
 It does not mean every simple displaced fracture needs plates and screws.
+The answer to reduced remodeling capacity should be precision, not automatic surgery: proper reduction, proper casting, close follow-up, and repeat X-rays.

 If we reduce this fracture, cast it, and monitor alignment at 7 and 14 days, what is the specific risk that it will heal in an unacceptable position?